 Wait and See if Science will Discover a New Explanation for the Constants of Nature

 This question follows from the previous one.
-Here it is: While our current state of knowledge implies that there are no other possible theories, maybe science will one day discover a new theory which can explain the values of the constants in an unexpected manner?
+Here it is: While our current state of knowledge implies that there are no other possible theories, maybe science will one day discover a new theory that can explain the values of the constants in an unexpected manner?
 Wouldn't it be better to admit that you just don't have a solution at the present time, but perhaps in the future, science will provide a theory that explains the problem posed by fine tuning, without having to say either God or multiverse?

 It’s certainly true that not every question must be immediately answered.
 More often than not, even a very difficult problem demands time and patience to be solved.
 For example, the mystery of the constants prior to the discovery of fine tuning was just such a problem.
 The correct approach then was to wait and see if new information would come to light which would provide a clue that shows that the numbers are not completely arbitrary.
 And, in fact, that patience was rewarded with the discovery of fine tuning, which demonstrated the significance of these numbers regarding chemistry, biology, astronomy, and so on.

 However, fine tuning provides positive knowledge that there’s a relationship between the values of the constants and the resultant universe.
 It’s the all-important clue that solves the mystery of the constants.
-It doesn't make sense to say, “wait and see” after you find the information you're looking for just because you don't like where it's pointing.
+It doesn't make sense to say, “Wait and see” after you find the information you're looking for just because you don't like where it's pointing.

 Nevertheless, there’s always the possibility that science will shock us and come up with a totally new idea that no one sees coming.
 That’s always a possibility for any theory in science.
 For example, Newton’s theory of gravitation was replaced by Einstein's general theory of relativity.
 But that possibility wouldn’t have justified someone rejecting Newton in his day, much like it doesn’t justify us rejecting Einstein today.
 If we were to do that, we would never accept any scientific theory!
 We have no choice but to work with our current scientific knowledge and see where it leads.
 And when we do that regarding the constants, modern science points to a theory that explains the relationship between the values of the constants and the resultant universe.
 And that’s only God or the multiverse.